PredictiveIntelligenceLab/jaxpi/README.md

 ## Updates

+- **Feb 2025**: We have released the code for our latest paper, "Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective" in  branch [pirate](https://github.com/PredictiveIntelligenceLab/jaxpi/tree/pirate)

-- **February 2025** This repository now includes code for our latest paper "Deep Learning Alternatives of the Kolmogorov Superposition Theorem", using the ActNet architecture.
+- **Feb 2025** This repository now includes code for our latest paper "Deep Learning Alternatives of the Kolmogorov Superposition Theorem", using the ActNet architecture.
 Please see repo branch [ActNet](https://github.com/PredictiveIntelligenceLab/jaxpi/tree/ActNet) for the implementation and examples.

 - **Nov 2024**: We observed that the reproducibility of our code is significantly affected by matual precisions set in JAX.
 To fix this, we set the default precision to `highest` in our codebase.

-- **Feb 2025**: We have released the code for our latest paper, "Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective" in  branch [pirate](https://github.com/PredictiveIntelligenceLab/jaxpi/tree/pirate)

 - **May 2024**: We have released the code for our latest paper, "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks".
 Please see repo branch [pirate](https://github.com/PredictiveIntelligenceLab/jaxpi/tree/pirate) for the implementation and examples.